What is cardiac anxiety?

 If you think an AED should be installed in your workplace, read the Guide to AEDs written by Resuscitation Council UK and the BHF as this will answer your questions in detail.
 If you wish to proceed, contact your local ambulance service for further advice as described in the Guide.

-Fortunately, sudden cardiac arrest (SCA) in school-age children is rare.
-Resuscitation attempts at schools are more likely to be made on an adult (staff member or visitor) than a pupil.
-The presence of an AED at a school therefore provides potential benefit for everyone present at the site.
+Yes.
+Whilst SCA in school-age children is rare, resuscitation attempts at schools are more likely to be made on an adult — a staff member or visitor — than a pupil.
+An AED on site provides potential benefit for everyone present, not just students.

 Yes.
 Fortunately, cardiac arrest is rare in people who are pregnant, but if it were to occur it is quite appropriate to use an AED.
 The procedure is the same as in the non-pregnant but it is important to place the pads clear of enlarged breasts.